Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

   new set of weapon accessories were also added to the game.

   In my opinion, Gunrunning is the best passive business.
-There are only 6 kinds of Bunker sale missions, none of which is extremely hard; the hourly profit of a Bunker is the highest among all passive businesses in GTA Online.
+There are only 6 kinds of Bunker sell missions, none of which is extremely hard; the hourly profit of a Bunker is the highest among all passive businesses in GTA Online.

-- August 29: In the *Smuggler's Run* update, Hangars were introduced as both storage for the player's personal aircrafts and bases for the Air Frieght Cargo business, which is similar to Special Cargo but has its missions oriented to aircrafts.
+- August 29: In the *Smuggler's Run* update, Hangars were introduced as both storage for the player's personal aircraft and bases for the Air Freight Cargo business, which is similar to Special Cargo but has its missions oriented to aircraft.
 This update also featured a wide array of new planes and helicopters available for purchase.

 - December 12: *The Doomsday Heist* update was available.
 Three new Doomsday